knative/docs/docs/snippets/prerequisites.md

 ## Prerequisites

-Before installing Knative, you must meet the following prerequisites:
+A Knative development environment has the following requirements:

 - **For prototyping purposes**, Knative works on most local deployments of Kubernetes.
 For example, you can use a local, one-node cluster that has 2&nbsp;CPUs and 4&nbsp;GB of memory.